-Robin Swann to become next leader of the UUP
+North Antrim MLA Robin Swann is to be the next leader of the Ulster Unionist Party (UUP).

 The 45-year-old UUP chief whip was the only candidate to put their name forward to take over from Mike Nesbitt after the current UUP leader announced he was resigning from the post following a disappointing result for the party in the Assembly election this month.